johnson-c/ColRadPy/doc/tutorial.rst

 Dielectronic Recombination
 ----------------------------

+Dielectronic recombination is the dominant recombination process in many plasmas.
+Dielectronic recombination is a two step process.
+First, there is a resonance capture of a free electron.
+In this processes a bound electron gains some energy and the free electron loses some energy.
+Second, the atom radiates a phonton.

-Three Body Recombination
+Three-Body Recombination
 --------------------------
-Three body recombination is calculated from using detailed balance from the ionization
+Three-body recombination is calculated from using detailed balance from the ionization.
+In this process, free electrons and a ion recombine to produce a new ion and one free electron.

 Solutions
 -----------
+Once rates from the basic atomic data have been input.
+ColRadPy can then solve the set of rate equations known as the collisional radiative equations.
 There are two ways that ColRadPy can solve the CR set of equations.
-The general user will probably be interested in the first way of solving the CR equations, this is same way ADAS solve the equations.
+The general user will probably be interested in the first way of solving the CR equations, this is same way ADAS solves the equations.
 The Quasistatic approximation solves the equations assuming that excited states do not have time changing populations.
 It assumes that these populations and in their equilbrium values with the ground and any metastable levels.
 This is the way that ADAS solves the CR set of equations.